 - AccessAlly Pro – This plan currently costs $108 per month annually (otherwise it’s $129/mo) and includes everything in the Essentials plan except it tacks on LMS and e-learning capabilities, making it the ideal option for educators and marketers, and relevant for our purposes.

-But getting set up and established really isn’t that hard.
+Getting set up and established really isn’t that hard.
 That’s why, clearly, the best bang for your buck is AccessAlly Pro!

 The Pro has all the features found in standard LMSes, including quizzes, progress tracking, checklists, private notes, assignments, video bookmarks, etc. But it also has other noteworthy distinctions that places it a station above other LMSes, especially as a WP plugin.